RELI-101 Introduction to Religious Studies

-An extensive inquiry into women?s stories and images in the Hebrew Bible, New Testament, and related literature from the biblical period.
+An extensive inquiry into women's stories and images in the Hebrew Bible, New Testament, and related literature from the biblical period.
 Explores the range of roles played by women within biblical narratives, the variety of metaphorical/symbolic uses of femininity in biblical traditions, and legal and ethical precepts related to the status of women in the biblical period.
 Methods and approaches from the social sciences, history, literary studies, and theology, as shaped by feminist theory, will serve as the main guides for this study.
 Prerequisites: sophomore standing and one course in religion, women's studies, English or history, or DIVS-100.
 Same as WMST-207 and JWST-207.

 This course gives students an intensive introduction to Buddhism, one of the most influential and vibrant religious traditions in the world today.
 Beginning at home with North American Buddhism, the course covers the history, practices, and beliefs of all major Buddhist traditions, organized geographically.
 Primary texts in English translation are emphasized, and students are encouraged to try out Buddhist practices in optional sessions.
 The course also covers contemporary Buddhist responses to ethical issues like abortion, global poverty, and the peace process.

 RELI-209 The Bible and Archaeology

 A study of the events, persons, and socio-cultural processes of ancient (biblical) Israel.
 Examines carefully the ways in which both the Bible and archaeology can and cannot serve as prime source material for a history of ancient Israel.
 Considers also the relationships between the biblical text and archaeological findings for historical reconstructions.
 Prerequisites: one course in history or one of the following courses: RELI-102, RELI-103, RELI-201, RELI-203, RELI-207.